-I won’t tell you why you should empower people, trust them, work with small feedback loops, or be outcome driven.
+In Practical Engineering Management, I will show you how to get up to speed with leading the team.
+I won’t tell you why you should empower people, trust them, work with small feedback loops, or be outcome-driven.
 Many great sources are explaining that already.

-- Functional value - with PEM you will learn what leadership is about and how to implement best practices step by step to maximize your and org's outcomes.
+You will learn what leadership is about and how to implement best practices step by step to maximize your and org's outcomes.

 What’s my motivation?

 I want to help make great ideas happen.
 I want to contribute to making the world a better place.
 There are things I proved working, and now I want to scale up my impact.
-Sustainable Development Goals from United Nations highly inspire me, and whenever I can help you, your team, or your company in chasing them, I will be honored.
+Sustainable Development Goals from the United Nations highly inspire me, and whenever I can help you, your team, or your company in chasing them, I will be honored.